(Added at v2.1)

 By default, the Coordinate widget displays coordinates in the WGS_1984_Web_Mercator_Auxiliary_Sphere (WKID 3857) projection.
 To display coordinates in other projections or datums, add spatial references during the configuration.

 - Hover over the Coordinate widget and click the small show or hide button to show or hide this widget in your app.

 - Optionally click Add Output Coordinates System to display other projections.

 - Provide a valid WKID in the Output Coordinate System WKID box, choose a display unit, and provide a valid WKID in the Datum Transformation WKID box if the datum of the output coordinate system is different from the default.

 - Click OK.

 The spatial reference you just defined is added to the list.
 Repeat steps 1 through 5 to add other spatial references if necessary.

-- Optionally click the edit button under Actions to edit the coordinate system and display units.
+- Optionally click the edit button under Actions and change the coordinate system and display units.
 Click OK.

 - Under the output coordinate system table, choose the decimal places to which to round the coordinates.

 - Choose the decimal places to which to round the eye altitude.